 Water operational revenues are significantly impacted by consumption patterns.
 Extreme wet or dry conditions can dramatically impact consumption, particularly for residential users.
 Although there has been a downward trend in average residential consumption in recent years, as a result of water conservation measures, an increase in the number of users has offset this reduction and the County is starting to experience increases in annual consumption.
 Staff will continue to monitor this trend and incorporate it into future budget analysis as required.
-Net water operating surpluses are transferred to the Water Rate Stabilization Reserve, which has a balance of approximately \$2.9 million at December 31, 2020.
+In 2021 the meter that was used to gather consumption data for billing our water from the City of Hamilton was found to be faulty.
+As a result, this meter was replaced and it was determined that the consumption usage is substantially higher than previously reported.
+This has resulted in a substantial deficit in this area for 2021.
+Staff incorporated the new expected consumption in the 2022 budget, along with some mitigation measures (i.e. use of the Rate Stabilization Reserve) in order to offset this large increase to the water users.
+Net water operating surpluses are transferred to the Water Rate Stabilization Reserve, which has a balance of approximately \$3.1 million at December 31, 2021.